Mexico’s ex-chief of Pemex drops extradition fight

 Spanish police arrested Emilio Lozoya in the southern city of Malaga in February on an international warrant issued by Mexico.

-Gertz Manero said Mexican prosecutors had obtained arrest orders for Lozoya based on parallel investigations into bribes paid by the Brazilian construction giant Odebrecht and the purchase of a fertilizer plant by Petroleos Mexicanos, better known as Pemex.
+Gertz Manero said Mexican prosecutors had obtained arrest orders for Lozoya based on parallel investigations into bribes paid by the Brazilian construction giant Odebrecht and the 2015 purchase of a fertilizer plant by Petroleos Mexicanos, better known as Pemex, at an inflated price.
 But word of warrants leaked and Lozoya fled Mexico.

 Authorities spent eight months searching for him around the world, Gertz Manero said.